supertigim/autonomous-vehicles/opengl-env/README.md

 **1. MinGW + Boost**

-Instead of using vistual studio as a compiler, I had to choose this, because I wanted to minimize effort to build on Windows, and I found really nice package with no installation from [nuwen.net](https://nuwen.net/mingw.html) where MingGW, boost and git are provided together with no installation.
-Just unzip and use it with the batch file named **"open____distro____window.bat"** to launch terminal to build this application.
+Instead of using visual studio as a compiler, I had to choose this, because I wanted to minimize effort to build on Windows, and I found really nice package with no installation from [nuwen.net](https://nuwen.net/mingw.html) where MingGW, boost and git are provided together with no installation.
+Just unzip and use it with the batch file named **"open__distro__window.bat"** to launch terminal to build this application.

 - Download and click **mingw-15.0.exe** from the site
 - Move the unzipped folder named "MinGW" to c:\